 New body camera footage shows Jussie Smollett inside his apartment right after his alleged attackers ‘poured bleach’ on him and more, according to the ‘Empire’ actor.
 Jussie explains why he kept the noose on.

-Police officers paid a visit to Jussie Smollett’s apartment shortly after suffering an alleged attack on Jan.
+Police officers paid a visit to Jussie Smollett’s apartment shortly after the actor suffered an alleged attack on Jan.
 29, and the footage was finally released on June 24.
 The Empire actor reported that two men had shouted racist and homophobic slurs, poured bleach on him and tied a noose around his neck — in the new video above obtained by HollywoodLife, Jussie’s manager Frank Gatson leads Chicago police officers inside the apartment to find Jussie (whose face is blurred) with ropes around his neck.
 More than 40 minutes had passed since the reported attack.
 One of the authorities asks if the actor wants to remove the ropes, to which Jussie says, “Yeah, I do.
 I just wanted you all to see it.”

 As Jussie unwinds the ropes from his neck, he adds, “There’s bleach on me, they poured bleach on me.”
 The Fox star also asks if he’s being filmed, and then says, “I don’t want to be filmed.”
 The footage goes dark, but it was just one of many clips and files that the Chicago Police Department released on Monday, in relation to the investigation into Jussie’s case.